China to launch next manned spacecraft in summer

 China has already carried out a successful docking test between an unnamed spacecraft and the Tiangong 1.

-"The new space docking mission is ... another chance for China to test its docking technology," Xinhua cited an unnamed spokesman for China's manned space program as saying.
+"The new space docking mission is ... another chance for China to test its docking technology," Xinhua cited an unnamed spokesman for China's manned space programme as saying.

 "The three crew members ... will enter the Tiangong 1 vehicle to live and work there, conducting space science experiments," it added, without elaborating.